JBildstein/Cudio/README.md

     }
 }
 ```
-In this example the query handler doesn't need validation or authorization but it can be added just like with the command handler with the following interfaces:
+In this example the query handler doesn't need validation or authorization but it can be added just like with the command handler above.
-`IQueryHandler` (only Execute), `IAuthorizedQueryHandler` (Authorize, Execute), `IQueryCommandHandler` (Validate, Execute) and `IFullQueryHandler` (Authorize, Validate, Execute).
+Check out the [Query Documentation](Docs/Queries.md) for more details.

 **Using it**